Parenting as a remote worker

 Some best practices for motivating remote employees balancing caregiving include:

-- Prioritize results over hours worked
+- Prioritize impact over activity

 - Don’t require people to have consistent set working hours or say when they’re working